 - Shown Their Work: Haldeman has a degree in astronomy, first hand experience as a soldier in wartime, and does the calculations on any math he deems important to the story.

 - Sickbed Slaying: The soldier who tried to frag Mandella dies on the operating table (after he attempted suicide) under the care of a doctor who has a covert attraction to Mandella.
 Unfortunately the suspicious timing of this death offsets the morale problems he avoided by not having him Thrown Out the Airlock.

-- Sliding Scale of Idealism Versus Cynicism: Very, very cynical about the world, rather idealistic for his main characters (though in a "holding out some dignity against all odds" style).
+- Sliding Scale of Idealism vs. Cynicism: Very, very cynical about the world, rather idealistic for his main characters (though in a "holding out some dignity against all odds" style).

 - Space Marine: They're technically Army, not Marines, but close enough.

 - The Spartan Way: three recruits die in training on Earth.
-The survivors are sent to continue their training on a Death World, Pluto's moon Charon, where the slightest mistake (or just bad luck) can be (and is) lethal, and any disobedience is punishable with summary execution.
+The survivors are sent to continue their training on a Death World, Charon (not Pluto's moon, which had not been discovered when the novel was written, but a Pluto sized body orbiting half again as far from the Sun as Pluto), where the slightest mistake (or just bad luck) can be (and is) lethal, and any disobedience is punishable with summary execution.
 The final test involves surviving a surprise attack with live missiles.
 Not everyone passes.

 - Starfish Aliens: The Taurans.